roostoo/Roostoo-API-Documents/PartnerDocument.md

 LastUpdate | INT | The 13-digits millsecond timestamp marks update time of this rank.
 UpdateInterval | INT | The Integer marks as the update interval (minutes).
 UserCode | STRING | Can be used to identify one user.
+JoinCode | STRING | The code user used when join this competition.
 DisplayName | STRING | The display name which is set by user OR auto set by OAUTH provider, such as Google OAuth.
 It could be "" if it is not set.
 CountryCode | STRING | ISO-3166 2-alpha uppercase country code, it could be empty.
 PhotoURL | STRING | The URL for user photo which is set by user or OAuth provider.
 It could be "" if it is not set.